What do you do with the money that comes into your bank on salary day?

 It, therefore, helps to look at our money as four kinds of money.
 Each kind of money has its own purpose and therefore needs to be saved and invested in its own specific way.

 Money #1.
-Spending Money
+Emergency Fund

 This is the money we need to pay for our immediate commitments.
 Rent, household expenses, and loan EMIs come here.
 So do payments for life & health insurance.
 Some of these expenses are not monthly.
 School fees may be quarterly and insurance payments annually.
 But this is broadly money that we need to have in hand to pay for our day to day living.